Pregnant women with hepatitis c get new hope from 12-Week drug trial

 Summary

-This study is testing a 12-week course of the hepatitis C drug Sofosbuvir/Velpatasvir in about 100 pregnant women.
-The goal is to see if the treatment cures the infection and whether it affects the timing of delivery.
-Mothers are followed for 12 weeks after treatment, and babies are monitored for one year.
+This study tests a 12-week course of the drug Sofosbuvir/Velpatasvir in about 100 pregnant women with chronic hepatitis C. The goal is to see if the treatment can cure the virus and whether it affects the timing of delivery.
+Mothers are followed for 12 weeks after treatment, and babies are monitored for one year to check safety.

 Get updates